jackbdr/Pacman-/README.md

 - if collision between lion and zooman when no sandwich eaten
 - if collision between lion and zooman when sandwich eaten

+Restart game

-section4 - what was main struggles, what have you learnt, future improvements
+What was main struggles, what have you learnt, future improvements